 - Receipts from the same expense categories (office supplies, travel, etc.) are grouped together and then taped down onto scrap paper (both sides can be used). - Each receipt is then numbered (ex.
 1 4 are office supplies, 5-8 are travel related, etc.). - On the Expense Form, record each receipt in numerical order that they appear on the "receipt sheets" and identify the expense category.
-The total cost is entered into one column and the total amount of GST in another column (as CFSC can claim back 50% of the GST).
-Sometimes the GST is not listed on the receipt and needs to be calculated (ex. taxi).
-In such cases, the GST (currently 5%) can be determined by multiplying the total cost by 0.047619. - If a receipt was not able to be obtained for an expense, record as much detail as you can about the expense on the Expense Form: date and place of expense, reason for lack of receipt, exact description of expense; and expense category. - Travel per diems being claimed must include the exact date or dates of travel, reason for the travel, and accommodation details.
+The total cost is entered into one column and the total amount of GST (expenses outside of Ontario) or Ontario HST in another column (as CFSC can claim back a percentage of the GST and Ontario HST).
+Sometimes the tax is not listed on the receipt and needs to be calculated (ex. taxi).
+In such cases, the GST (currently 5%) can be determined by multiplying the total cost by 0.047619.
+HST in Ontario is currently set at 13%.
+Ontario HST can be determined by dividing the total amount by 1.13 deducting that amount form the total amount paid. - If a receipt was not able to be obtained for an expense, record as much detail as you can about the expense on the Expense Form: date and place of expense, reason for lack of receipt, exact description of expense; and expense category. - Travel per diems being claimed must include the exact date or dates of travel, reason for the travel, and accommodation details.
 Full per diem cannot be claimed if some of the expenses (lodging, meals) were covered by a billet host, or meals supplied at a conference.
 Note meals not purchased and subtract those amounts from the per diem rate.
 If spending on meals, etc. was less than the limits (as is likely) pro-rate the amount needed to claim (i.e., claim two days when away three).
 If assistance is needed, contact the Finance Administrator before submitting the Expense Form. - With regard to expenses incurred by staff on the CFSC credit card, forward receipts ASAP to the Finance Administrator, clearly noting the expense allocation information in an appended note.
 Do not submit them with a regular Expense Report.
 If there are several receipts, a completed Expense Report for the credit card expenses is helpful. - If the above terms are not followed, Expense Reports or Cheque Requisitions may be returned for correction before being processed and, in some cases, expenses may be refused for reimbursement.

-Financial Reports (1999)
+Financial Reports (2013)